kromulak/mu-cs424-f2015/lecture-17.md

 	λ x:(Bool->Bool) -> (Real->Real->Real) . x

-Want to write identity function with polymorphic type.
+We now want to write identity function with polymorphic type.

 Something like: